jara001/f1tenth-rules/rules_v3.md

 These rules apply for all official in-person RoboRacer competitions.

 With every competition instance, these rules might be altered by specific / additional rules.
 In parts where both documents contradict, additional rules take preference. <!--who officially communicates rules and how are they communicated?-->

-_The rules used in a competition are posted on the competition website, including the version and commit hash.
-This document uses [semantic versioning 2](https://semver.org) for defining version._
+The rules used in a competition are posted on the competition website with a link to the specific version in the rules repository.
+    - _General rules should not change after announcing them.
+Competition rules may change even later._
+    - _Note: It is better to remove / relax something.
+It should not ADD more constraints._

 <!--Add versioning for rules and specify who defines which rules are used-->